-Figure 6 WF scenario - K mirror keeps the stars fixed on the AO focal plane(s) and hence on the WFS channels.
+Figure 6 Wide-field observing scenario - K mirror keeps the stars fixed on the AO focal plane(s) and hence on the WFS channels.

-Figure 7 NF scenario in pupil fixed mode (for high contrast imaging) - K mirror keeps pupil fixed.
+Figure 7 Narrow-field observing scenario in pupil fixed mode (for high contrast imaging) - K mirror keeps pupil fixed.
 The fact that the sky rotates, does not affect the observations.

-Tip-tilt (Focus and astigmatism) sensor:
+7. Tip-tilt (Focus and astigmatism) sensor:

-Low Order Wavefront Sensor (LOWFS) uses a natural star to sense low order modes of the wavefront that are poorly sensed by the multiple LGS.
+Low Order Wavefront Sensors (LOWFS) use natural stars to sense low order modes of the wavefront that are poorly sensed by the multiple LGS.
 These modes include tip, tilt, focus and astigmatism when the goal is optimizing on axis science performance.
 When the goal is optimizing science performance averaged over a larger field of view the LOWFS is used to estimate tip, tilt and tilt anisoplanatism modes.
-A more complete discussion of this issue is included in KAON 492.
-This also accounts for motion of the Na-layer.
+A more complete discussion of this issue is included in KAON 4924.
+In both cases these sensors account for the motion vertical motion of the sodium layer.